joshbegley/nyt-latest/README.md

 `Is there a statute of limitations on attending “Davos in the Desert”?`\
 https://nytimes.com/2021/01/25/business/dealbook/wall-street-saudi-arabia.html?searchResultPosition=3

-**Chelsea Fires Frank Lampard**\
+**Hoping to Salvage a Troubled Season, Chelsea Fires Frank Lampard**\
 `Lampard, a title-winning player, failed to draw out the same type of success from his team as a manager.
-The German Thomas Tuchel is the favorite to replace him.`\
+The German Thomas Tuchel is expected to replace him.`\
 https://nytimes.com/2021/01/25/sports/soccer/chelsea-frank-lampard.html?searchResultPosition=4

 **Republicans’ Trump Dilemma**\